SPEAKING

 • Kingwood Center Gardens, Mansfield, Ohio

-• Institute, Phillips Exeter Academy, New Hampshire (Attending)
+• Environmental Literature Institute, Phillips Exeter Academy, NH

 • Book Passage, Corte Madera, CA